 General Course Requirements:

-- Field Study: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend the excursion.
+- Field Study: There is a compulsory attendance requirement in this course. - Students must attend the excursion.

 - WHS Requirement - Students must complete a Workplace Safety Induction or Risk Assessment. - Students must attend a particular session.
 Students must complete and and pass an online WH & S site induction module in Blackboard before being allowed to attend the excursion.